WaveOfMotion/Inverse-kinematics-project-based-on-the-Abb_Irb120.urdf-model/README.md

   [x] Cartesian trajectory testing
   [x] Configurable IK convergence options and step limits

+## Purpose
+The purpose of this project is to study and implement the mathematics behind industrial robot kinematics directly in C, including transformation matrices, numerical Jacobians, rotation mathematics, linear equation solving, singularity handling, and iterative numerical inverse kinematics.

+MATLAB is used primarily as a testing and visualization environment while the core kinematics engine remains implemented in native C.

 # Project Structure
 ## Forward kinematics
 In this section, I represent each robot joint as homogeneous 4x4 transformation: